 No fee is required to apply.
 The application process consists of the following: written application, reference check, phone interview, and lastly a home environment verification; which may be either a physical home visit by a GLWR volunteer or possibly a digital tour of the home depending upon logistics and timing.
 Please be open, honest, and thoroughly complete while filling out the online adoption application.
 Personal information will never be shared with anyone outside of GLWR The application process takes time.
-On average it takes 4 to 6 weeks to complete.
+On average it takes about 2 weeks to complete.
 Delays in obtaining information from references, etc., can increase the processing time.
 Please be open, honest, and thoroughly complete while filling out the online adoption application.
 Personal information will never be shared with anyone outside of GLWR.

 When a match is found, a GLWR Adoption Coordinator will call you.
 They'll tell you about the dog and put you in touch with the foster family who will in turn provide you with personal details and set up a time for the entire family (including current dogs) to visit with the dog in their home. *note - a match can take few weeks to several months and maybe even longer depending on your requirements (young, female good with cats & small children for example) and the dogs available.
 We make every effort to match the right Weimaraner with your family dynamics and lifestyle and hope to make a successful placement that will result in a lifetime match.